Expert medical and surgical care in Thailand

 Yes.
 Haemorrhoidal surgery at a JCI-accredited Thai hospital follows the same surgical protocols as any accredited Western facility.
 Our partner colorectal surgeons are board-certified and perform these procedures routinely.
 Complication rates are consistent with published international data.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a colorectal surgeon rather than a general surgeon — haemorrhoid surgery is technical work that benefits from proctological expertise.
-Follow the post-operative bowel management instructions carefully — straining is the enemy of healing.
+Choose a colorectal surgeon rather than a general surgeon; haemorrhoid surgery is technical work that benefits from proctological expertise.
+Follow the post-operative bowel management instructions carefully; straining is the enemy of healing.
 Report any heavy bleeding, fever, or inability to urinate promptly.

 When Is Repeat Treatment Needed?